Lions Club to hold Turkey Shoot Saturday

 On Oct.
 30, WPAP, Wal-Mart, and Two Men and A Truck collected food and money for the affected population that was delivered Oct.
 31 and distributed to the three county food pantries.
 Baby supplies, including disposable diapers, are being distributed through the county health department’s Healthy Families case- workers.

 The state employees organized by the Florida Department of Emergency Management are collecting food.
-Local businessman Harry Arnold, owner of Executive Office Supply, has volunteered to use his distribution system to pick up food in
+Local businessman Harry Arnold, owner of Executive Office Supply, has volunteered to use his distribution system to pick up food in Tallahassee and bring it to Franklin County.
+State workers are also donating toys for the toy project.

 St. Patrick’s Catholic Church is seeking donations to purchase turkeys for Thanksgiving for all three communities.
 They are currently searching for the best price.